Roundabout: Operation and design

 The fundamental principle of modern roundabouts is that entering drivers give way to traffic within the roundabout without the need for traffic signals.
 Conversely, older traffic circles typically require circling drivers to give way to entering traffic.
 Roundabouts may also have an interior lane.
 Generally, exiting directly from an inner lane of a multi-lane roundabout is permitted, given that the intersecting road has as many lanes as the roundabout.
 By contrast, exiting from an inner lane of an older traffic circle is usually not permitted and traffic must first move into the outside lane.

 Vehicles circulate around the central island in one direction at speeds of 25–40 km/h.
 In left-hand traffic countries they circulate clockwise (looking from above); in right-hand traffic, anticlockwise.

 Multi-lane roundabouts are typically less than 75 m in diameter; older traffic circles and roundabout interchanges may be considerably larger.
 Roundabouts are roughly the same size as signalled intersections of the same capacity.

-Design criteria include: Deflection is required to avoid vehicles entering at excessive speeds.